LoudSoundDreams/SongPocket/About.md

 4. Won’t include appearance options like dark mode or accent color, because they distract from the key experience.
 Focus means spending your full attention on what actually matters, and preventing yourself from fiddling.

 Want to make different decisions?
 You can make your own version:

+# Permissions

+You have a Creative Commons [Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/4.0) 4.0 International license for this software.

+That means you can adapt or share it, but when you do so, please…

+1. Mention _SongPocket by Loud Sound Dreams_.
+2. Don’t sell it.
+3. Apply these same rules to the resulting work.

+Be reasonable.
+[Contact me](mailto:linus@loudsounddreams.com) with any questions.

 # Compiling